DiamondLightSource/pyburt/integration/README.md

 # Integration tests for pyburt

-Listed below are a set of instructions for running the integration tests for the restore functionality of **pyburt**.
+Listed below are a set of instructions for running the integration tests for the **snapshot** and **restore** functionality of **pyburt**.

-It involves
-running an IOC server which hosts a dummy PV `SR-CS-TEST-01:TESTPV` and performing restore operations on some `.snap` files which write to this PV.
+It involves running an IOC server which hosts a dummy PV `SR-CS-TEST-01:TESTPV` and performing restore operations on some `.snap` files which write to this PV.
+It also involves doing some comparison tests against the vanilla BURT outputs, which requires running BURT on a set of `.req` and `.snap` files.

 ## Test Steps